gaelanmcmillan/wavey-bot/README.md

 ### Play Primes

-Generate a unique sound based on a positive integer or a string.
-The generated sound is unique and based on the prime factorization of the integer directly or a map from the string to an integer.
+Generate a sound based on a positive integer or a string.
+The generated sound is unique for every number and every string as it is based on the prime factorization of the integer or a map from the string to an integer.

 #### Examples
 <br>